tamazs/cds25-tutorial-auth/tutorials/01_session.md

 A **session ID** is an identifier that is included in all requests within the session.
 The server will correlate this ID with information about the authenticated user.
-To make it secure it is important the ID is extremely difficult to guess correctly.
+To make it secure, it is important the ID is extremely difficult to guess.
 You see, sometimes we use auto-incremented numbers as ID in the database.
-That wouldn't work as a proof of anything, because it is very easy previous and next, previous or any other ID for the matter.
+That wouldn't work as a proof of anything.
+Because it is very easy to guess the previous and next ID.
 For session ID's to be secure they need to be long and random.
 They don't need to be memorable to humans.
 In fact humans shouldn't even have to see them.